Sahaptin: Religion

 The Flathead Indians appealed for missionaries.
-A Presbyterian mission was established in 1837 among the Nez Percés at Lapwai, near the present Lewiston, Idaho, by Reverend H.H.
-Spaulding.
+A Presbyterian mission was established in 1837 among the Nez Percés at Lapwai, near the present Lewiston, Idaho, by Reverend Henry H. Spalding.
 Two years later, he set up a printing press and published some small pamphlets in the native language.
 Regular Catholic work in the same region began with the advent of Fathers François Norbert Blanchet and Modeste Demers along the Columbia in 1838).
 Father Pierre-Jean De Smet, assigned from St. Louis, Missouri, and other Jesuits operated in the Flathead country beginning in 1840.

 The establishment of the Oregon Trail through the country of the Nez Percé and allied tribes resulted in the passage of many more European Americans and introduction of an epidemic disease.
 Frantic because of the many deaths they suffered, the Cayuse held Dr. Whitman of the Presbyterian mission as responsible.
 They killed the minister, his wife and eleven others.

 When the Catholic Bishop Brouillet arrived, who had intended to meet with Whitman about purchase of the mission property, he was allowed to bury the dead.
 He warned Spaulding so that he could leave the area and reach safety.
 Because of the troubles, all the Presbyterian missions in the Columbia region were discontinued.
 Missionary work resumed in later years, and many of the Nez Percé became Presbyterian.

 The Catholic work in the tribe was given in charge of the Jesuits, aided by the Sisters of Saint Joseph, and centering at St. Joseph's mission, Slickpoo, Idaho.
-For fifty years it was conducted by Fr.
-Joseph Cataldo, S.J., who gave attention also to the neighbouring tribes.
+For fifty years it was conducted by Joseph Cataldo, S.J., who gave attention also to the neighbouring tribes.
 The Catholic Indians were reported in the early 20th century at over 500.